David Haas

 my most memorable travel experience:

-Eighteen years after spending my senior year of high school studying abroad in Chile, I returned to the country, visiting Patagonia to experience Torres del Paine, one of the most stunning, remote places on earth.
-By complete coincidence, I was paired in a small hiking group with a couple from the same city where I had once lived.
+Eighteen years after spending my senior year of high school studying abroad in Chile, I returned to the country — this time traveling through Patagonia to experience Torres del Paine.